 - 1. The moderator will continue reading toss-up and bonus questions until all toss-up questions and their accompanying bonus questions have been asked or 30 minutes have elapsed, whichever comes first, except the last round which may last 45 minutes or less. - 2.
 Following the final question, the scores of the two score keepers shall be compared.
-If there is disagreement as to the score of the game, the score that is tabulated on the written score card will be used.
+If there is disagreement as to the score of the game, the score that is tabulated on the written score card will be used and any discrepancies resolved by the Judges.